-Ciarra Jones is a writer, educator, and progressive theologian.
+Ciarra Jones is a writer, educator, and consultant.
 Her work centers one core belief: everyone belongs.

 In 2017 Ciarra became a public voice concerning diversity and inclusion in higher education when her article, “Grad School is Trash for Students of Color and We Should Talk About That” went viral, resonating with thousands of students globally.
 To this date, her writing on Medium boasts over 200,000 views, clicks, and shares.
 Her work has also been featured on Fox Soul TV, BBC, Huffington Post, Elite Daily, Zora, and Thebody.com.
 In addition to higher education, Ciarra’s writing contends with religion, sexuality, gender, and race.

 Want to learn more about her work?
-Check out her CV below.
+Take a look at her CV below.